 Digital TV Research estimates that by 2022, piracy will cost businesses $52 billion a year.
-Security firms are measuring an increase in piracy, hacking, and other digital attacks every year.
-And in total, the costs of cybercrime could reach $6 trillion within a year.
+Additionally, security firms are measuring an increase in piracy, hacking, and other digital attacks every year.
+In total, the costs of cybercrime could reach $6 trillion within a year.

 Top 7 Secure Video Streaming Methods